teresanunez/Lima/doc/andor.rst

 fast_trigger		rw	DevString		Fast external trigger mode, see Andor documentation for usage
 							Mode are:
-							 - **On**, fast mode, the camera will not wait until the a "keep clean" cycle has been completed before accepting the next trigger
+							 - **On**, fast mode, the camera will not wait until the a keep clean cycle has been completed before accepting the next trigger
 							 - **Off**, slow mode
 shutter_level		rw	DevString		The shutter output level mode:
 							 - **Low"**, output TTL low signal to open shutter